• Current students

 Studying a masters in accounting

-As well as the FAE exams, masters students must complete 3 years of required work experience, either in a training contract, or in the flexible route.
-See our Entry Routes page for more details.
+As well as their FAE exams, masters students must complete 3 years of required work experience, either in a training contract, or in the flexible route.

 Why enrol with us?